 Mr. Kauffman stated that he supported the resolution as well.
 The Board knew that this day would come when the MOE budget requested was made to the county.
 The fiscal situation was one in which there would ultimately be reductions.
 He thought the Board made it clear to the community that it would have to agree to a waiver request to Maryland State Board of Education (MSBOE).
 He thought it is the right thing to do.
 Mr. Kauffman appreciated the county executive's difficult balancing of reductions to the Montgomery County Government and the revenue enhancements proposed.
 The Board should be supportive of him and the amount that is being recommended for the school system, even though there is pain in this recommendation.
 Last year, the school system learned a lot about MOE; it is an interesting law and not relevant during prosperous times.
 However, when times are bleak, there is a need for exceptions to the law.
 The Board is not in the same position as last year.
-When the waiver was denied last year, the school system will hope for the best, but this time it will plan for what might happen.
+When the waiver was denied last year, the school system did not have a plan.
+Hopefully, we have learned from that experience.
+Now the school system will hope for the best, but this time it will plan for what might happen.
 The Board cannot be put in same situation with a penalty or fine.
 The Board needs to make it clear to the county executive and County Council that the Board cannot tolerate the situation where it faces another fine or seek legislative relief.